Softlandia background

 With the advancement of language models, information retrieval has suddenly been equipped with a natural language interface.
 Language models themselves, however, are terrible at providing fact-based information because their training data reflects a snapshot of the world at the time of training.
 Additionally, the knowledge is compressed within the model, and the well-known hallucination issue is inevitable.
 Language models, after all, are not search engines but reasoning machines.

 The advantage of language models is that you can provide them with data samples, and instructions, and ask them to respond based on these inputs.
 This is the typical use case for ChatGPT and similar conversational AI interfaces.
 But people are lazy, and with the same effort, you could have done the task yourself.
-That's why we need RAG, so we can simply ask a question to an applied AI solution and get an answer based on precise information.
+That's why we need RAG: we can simply ask a question from an applied AI solution and get an answer based on precise information.
 At least, that’s the ideal in a world with perfect search.

 How Does Retrieval Work in Traditional RAG?